MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

-description: Learn how to design metadata artifacts for 3270 applications with the 3270 Design Tool. ms.prod: host-integration-server ms.topic: how-to ms.date: 10/17/2023
+description: Learn how to design metadata artifacts for 3270 applications with the 3270 Design Tool. ms.prod: host-integration-server ms.topic: how-to ms.date: 10/25/2023

-#CustomerIntent: As a programmer I need to create metadata artifacts for 3270 applications
+#CustomerIntent: As a programmer, I need to create metadata artifacts for 3270 applications.
 ---

 # Designing Metadata Artifacts for 3270 Applications